- Purpose of policy

 - If you visit the backstage area of the theatre, we may record your personal details to monitor who is on the premises for safety purposes.

 Information from third parties

 We may receive information about you from a third party when you have given them consent to share your data with us (e.g. where Citizens Theatre presents an event at another venue).
-We will always make clear in our first communication where this data has been sourced from
+We will always make clear in our first communication where this data has been sourced from.

-We will receive information about you if you buy tickets for a Citizens Theatre event through another ticket seller (e.g. See Tickets, Glasgow Life / Tramway box office, itison.com or 5pm.com).
+We will receive information about you if you buy tickets for a Citizens Theatre event through another ticket agent (e.g. See Tickets, Glasgow Life / Tramway box office, itison.com or 5pm.com).
 We use this information in order to process your purchase and issue your ticket.

 Sensitive personal data

 Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.
 We do not usually collect this type of information about our visitors unless there is a clear reason for doing so.
 For example, when signing up for our Participation programme of work we require medical information and emergency contact details.
 We may also request and process information about your disability or additional access needs which allow us to best support your visits to events.